triangledirt/books/RAPE!.md

 "I hardly know you, how could I be mad at you?
 Do you want me to be mad at you?"

-I looked at this girl, seeing her bra through her shirt and imagining those B cups in my face with her sitting on top of me, my dick upright between her pretty legs sticking into her righteous cunt---for I was becoming surer by the minute that this bitch had a righteous cunt---and I thought of us making love, wild puppy love, yipping and yapping our pleasure at each other like dogs.
+I looked at this girl, seeing her bra through her shirt and imagining those B cups in my face with her sitting on top of me, my dick upright between her pretty legs sticking into her righteous cunt—for I was becoming surer by the minute that this bitch had a righteous cunt—and I thought of us making love, wild puppy love, yipping and yapping our pleasure at each other like dogs.

 To this fine bitch I said, "No. I do not want you to be mad at me."